Branding Project Overview

 Deciding Colors, Fonts, & Social Icons

-The mixture of blues/teals ended up being the winner, but it was fun for the GVF team to consider the other two.
+After more iterations, we started to finalize the colors, solidify font pairing, and lay out social icons.
+The mixture of blues/teals ended up being the winner, but it was fun for the GVF team to consider alternatives.

 Final Master Branding Guidelines

-These images are the master branding guidelines provided (via PDF & Adobe file) after everything was finalized.
-Master Branding Guidelines work as a great reference tool when working with 3rd party vendors, merch creators, other designers, and later for employees as the Giving Voice Foundation grows.
+The images below include the master branding guidelines provided after everything was finalized.
+These continue to make it easy for GVF to collaborate with third-party vendors, merch producers, outside designers, and future employees as the Giving Voice Foundation grows.